-Gross profit as a percentage of revenue was 80.7% for the first quarter of 2015 and 84.1% in the same prior-year period.
-Gross profit as a percentage of revenue continued to be negatively impacted by currency fluctuations.
-In addition, during the quarter, we determined that certain overhead expenses related to warehousing and shipping products would more appropriately be recorded as cost of sales.
-The amount that was reclassified from general and administrative expense to cost of sales for the first quarter of 2015 was \$8.3 million.
+Gross profit as a percentage of revenue was 80.3% in the second quarter of 2015 and 80.5% in the first half of 2015, compared to 76.0% and 80.1% in the same prior-year periods.
+The year-over-year increase reflects a \$50.0 million write-down of inventory, primarily in Mainland China, in the second quarter of 2014.
+The impact of this inventory write-down was partially offset by the 2015 reclassification of certain overhead expenses related to warehousing and shipping products from general and administrative expense to cost of sales.
+The amount that was reclassified from general and administrative expense to cost of sales was \$7.6 million for the second quarter of 2015 and \$8.3 million for the first quarter of 2015.
 We did not revise prior-period financial statements because the reclassification was not material to the prior periods.